Edmonds College Logo

 Teacher Jennifer Amend during circle time holding up a purple paper animal while a pre-school student holds a popsicle stick to it and points out its nose.

-Beyond classroom learning, the center offers essential support services to families, including parenting classes, individualized education plans, and access to financial assistance programs such as Working Connections and Basic Food Employment and Training.
+Beyond classroom learning, the center provides crucial support services to families, including parenting classes, individualized education plans, and access to financial assistance programs like Working Connections and Basic Food Employment and Training.
 These resources make high-quality childcare accessible to many Edmonds students working toward their degrees.
-The comprehensive support services provided by the center ensure that families can feel reassured and confident in their child's early learning journey.

-Jennifer and Annabelle have witnessed the center’s impact firsthand.
-“One of my favorite memories was with a little girl from Ukraine,” Jennifer recalled.
+Amend and Jaeger have witnessed the center’s impact firsthand.
+“One of my favorite memories was with a little girl from Ukraine,” Amend recalled.
 “She was quiet and reserved — then one day, she picked up a stuffed owl with these large eyes and hugged it tightly — and it was like a switch flipped.
 That moment — seeing her feel safe, comfortable, and joyful – that’s why we do this.”

 Both educators continue to learn and evolve in their roles.
-As Jennifer put it, “It’s a never-ending journey.
+As Amend put it, “It’s a never-ending journey.
 Science evolves, and so do we.
 That’s what makes it exciting.”

-The Center for Families is currently accepting applications and has limited openings for the current and upcoming quarters.
-To secure exceptional care for your child and begin their journey with us, visit the Edmonds College website today for enrollment details.
+The Center for Families is currently accepting applications and has limited openings for the current and next quarter.
+To secure exceptional care for your child, visit the Edmonds College website today for enrollment details.

 TOP